 “[Information security] is new unexplored territory … and this creates exciting and challenging work,” says J. Wolfgang Goerlich, vice president of consulting at VioPoint.

-Information security professionals work on teams to develop tactics that will help find and solve unauthorized access as well as potential data breaches.
+Information security professionals, also called cyber security professionals, work on teams to develop tactics that will help find and solve unauthorized access as well as potential data breaches.
 A crucial part of the job in information security is keeping companies from having to deal with unwanted exposure.

-The best information security teams, Goerlich says, are those that provide “consistent mentoring and cross-training.”
+The best cyber security teams, Goerlich says, are those that provide “consistent mentoring and cross-training.”
 He says professionals in this field must be constantly learning and sharing what they know.

 “As the technology is shifting and the attacks are morphing, the career effectively is one of life-long learning,” Goerlich says.